 Not every government mint produces bullion bars.
 The Royal Canadian Mint and the Perth Mint are examples of governments that produce both silver bars and coins.

-Silver in bar form doesn't have the same numismatic potential as coins, but it carries lower premiums over spot because its manufacturing process is cheaper and its designs tend to be simpler, especially in cast silver bars.
+Silver in bar form doesn't have the same numismatic potential as coins, but it carries lower premiums over spot because its minting costs are lower and its designs tend to be simpler, with potential lower transaction fees, especially in cast silver bars.

 Let me explain why: